10th December 2019: What A Dreadful Dirge

 Though I beat her first time, my shooting accuracy was shocking, and I had to use most of my healing as she could easily hit me as I tried to track the camera around to find out where she was.
 I just couldn't be arsed to force myself through it, especially not as I originally watched all the cut scenes on the internet a good decade ago.

 I desperately needed to finish a game to avoid equalling my worst game-completing year since starting this blog.
 As the PS2 emulator was warmed up and ready to rock, I checked some lists on the internet to see what other games for that console I had missed, that looked like they might be fun.
 One such game that popped up on a couple of lists was called What's The Switch?, based on a 2000s cartoon called Kim Possible.
-I had fairly vague recollections of the cartoon, but thought it would be interesting to pick it up as it had a link to Dirge Of Cerberus, being that Kim's voice actress, Christy Romano, also voiced Yuffie in that game, as well as a lot of other Final Fantasy VII stuff.
+I had fairly vague recollections of the cartoon, but thought it would be interesting to pick it up as it had a link to Final Fantasy VII, being that Kim's voice actress, Christy Romano, has also voiced Yuffie in the past.

 So while I might not be able to complete Dirge Of Cerberus, I could definitely give this one a try.

 The game is a fairly simple action platformer, though with increasingly frustrating platforming elements.
 I'm not sure if it was the emulator, my control pad, or just the game itself, but many times when I tried to jump or use the grappling hook, there was a slight delay on the character actually performing the action.
 It was embarassing, and annoying, to repeatedly just fall off the end of a ledge I was running towards because the character did not jump when I pressed the button, even though she still had a step or two left of ledge space.

 As the levels progressed, and more hazards were introduced like lasers to dodge, or moving walls or platforms to jump or swing to, I got more and more cheesed off with the controls.